Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Dungeons and Catacombs.md

 The catacombs are home to tens of thousands of bats.

 The bats hang here during daytime hours and fly out in the evening through the high tower's central shaft (area K18a) to hunt at night.
-They will not attack intruders unless they are provoked or are specifically commanded to do so by Strahd.
+They will not attack intruders unless they are provoked or are specifically commanded to do so by [[Strahd]].
 If one or more bats within a 10-foot square on the map are attacked or caught in the area of a harmful spell, 2d4 swarms of bats form in that area and attack.
 No more swarms can be formed in that square until the next dawn, when more bats arrive to replenish those that were killed.

 TELEPORT TRAPS

 Invisible teleport traps are lo.cated between crypts 37 and 38, .between crypt 3� and the wall south of it, and · between crypt 38 and the wa!Lsciuth of it.
 The. traps can'tbeperceiveqexcepf�it1{�f}a¢;cfpiagic'spell, whtih.i:ey_�13ii,ran',a1,1ra of cd�}ur�tlonr· iiagic in the trapped areas.
 Although the traps can't be disarmed, a successful casting of dispel magic (DC 16) on a trap sup­ presses its magic for 1 minute, allowing characters to move safely through its area.
 A trap is also suppressed while wholly or partly in the area of an antimagic field.

-These teleport traps form a protective ring around the entrance to Strahd's tomb (area K86).
+These teleport traps form a protective ring around the entrance to [[Strahd]]'s tomb (area K86).
 Any creature that enters one of these 10-foot-square spaces is instantly teleported away, switching places with one of the wights in crypt 14.
 The wight materializes in the creature's pre­ vious location and attacks any living creature it sees.

 CRYPT 1